MMatulenko/transformer_summarization/README.md

 # XSum Text Summarization

 This project uses a T5 Seq2Seq model to perform text summarization on the XSum dataset.
-The code is provided as a Jupyter Notebook and can be run directly in a GitHub Notebook.
+The code is provided as a Colab notebook.

 ## Usage